 The Scholarship provides an opportunity for professional development to Post-Doctoral Fellows engaged in plant, animal and marine biosecurity.

-Awarded to: Dr Robyn Hall
+Awarded to: Dr Daniel Layton

 The Chief Executive's Study Award provides opportunities for outstanding and innovative support staff to extend their professional development by gaining further training and experience related to their careers.

 Awarded to: Beth Maloney

 For expanding legal expertise in legislative accountability and public governance.